zaproxy/browser-extension/README.md

 [![ZAP Chat: Modern Apps Part 1](https://img.youtube.com/vi/Rq_d7OLmMfw/0.jpg)](https://www.youtube.com/watch?v=Rq_d7OLmMfw)

 Works in both Firefox and Chrome.
+The Chrome extension also works in Edge but is not currently in the Edge Add-ons Store.

 Initially generated from https://github.com/abhijithvijayan/web-extension-starter/tree/react-typescript

-Only Firefox and Chrome have been tested - Opera may or may not work :wink:
+Only Firefox, Chrome and Edge have been tested - Opera may or may not work :wink:

 This extension is bundled in the ZAP [Client Side Integration](https://www.zaproxy.org/docs/desktop/addons/client-side-integration/) add-on, so you typically do not need to install it manually.